HMoreira2020/PageTurners/notes.md

 - [x] GET USER IMAGE WORKING TO DISPLAY

 - [ ] FIX DISPLAY OF SUCCESS ALERTS - why are these the only ones not styled?
-- [ ] DELETE or UPDATE USER's PROFILE PIC
+- [X] UPDATE USER's PROFILE PIC
 - [X] Blog
 - [ ] Video walkthrough
-- [ ] Fix upload user image error that happens on signup with image
+- [X] Fix upload user image error that happens on signup with image

 future goals